cutlersr/iggypop/README.rst

     python iggypop.py gb  --i "in/test_formatted.gb" --o "test_oligos"

 We recommend you check the formatting produced by `iggypop format` in Snapgene, Geneious, Benchling, or your favorite viewer.
-Once everything's good, generate your oligos:

-Features
+Design features
 =====

+The yaml/ `folder <#yaml>`_ contains parameter files for some common design strategies.
+The yamls are well-commented and easy to modify if you want custom design parameters.

 MoClo-compatible CDSs
 -----------------------